12-year-old girl dies after a collision with a pickup truck turning into a shopping center

 Emergency personnel transported the girl to Baylor Scott and White Hospital in Grapevine in critical condition.
 At about 10:15 a.m., she was pronounced dead.

-Witnesses said the pickup was traveling northbound on Davis Boulevard and the girl was riding her bike northbound on the adjacent sidewalk.
+Witnesses told police the pickup was traveling northbound on Davis Boulevard and the girl was riding her bike northbound on the adjacent sidewalk.
 The driver of the truck was turning into the shopping center at Davis and Southlake Boulevard when the two collided, police said.

 Records obtained from the Tarrant County Medical Examiner's office identified the girl as Victoria Dai and said she lived in the neighborhood behind the shopping plaza.